Marit Gaup Eira: Music

 Eira started to yoik when she was herding reindeer since her mother was a devout Christian and would not let her yoik in the house, as this was considered a sin.
 She became a talented yoiker who went on to win many yoiking competitions.
 For example, she made the final of the yoiking category in the Sámi Grand Prix ten times.
 Of those ten times, she won the category three times and placed in third place another three.

 Her first album, a solo album called Beaskađas, was published in 2004.
 The album mainly consists of traditional personal yoiks.
 The next year, Eira and her husband yoiked on Maj-Lis Skaltje's album Davvi Jienat - Northern Voices, which introduces listeners to three styles of traditional Sámi vocal music: yoiks, vuelie, and leuʹdds, the latter two of which are often mistaken for yoiks by non-Sámi people.
 In 2009, Eira and her twin sister released an album of Northern Sámi hymns called Ipmeláhči Hálddus.
 In 2013, Eira and her husband once again teamed together to yoik, when they appeared in Skaltje's movie Juoigan.

 Awards

-In 2012, Eira received the Áillohaš Music Award, a Sámi music award conferred by the municipality of Kautokeino and the Kautokeino Sámi Association to honor the significant contributions the recipient or recipients has made to the diverse world of Sámi music.
+In 2012, Eira received the Áillohaš Music Award, a Sámi music award conferred by Kautokeino Municipality and the Kautokeino Sámi Association to honor the significant contributions the recipient or recipients has made to the diverse world of Sámi music.